awsles/AwsServices/README.md

 ---
 # Script
-The data is generated using a PowerShell script which outputs the two CSVs.
+The data is generated using a PowerShell script which outputs the data for the two CSVs.
 The code isn't fancy but it is functional.
 Enhancement suggestions are welcomed!

 ### Script Parameters